multimodalAI/multimodal-ai-hugo-group/content/home/pre-events.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 39

-title: Tentative Pre-workshop Events
+title: Pre-workshop Events
 subtitle: 24th June 2024

 content: